Perl one liners

 Input record separator

-• use $/ to specify a different input record separator
+to specify a different input record separator- unlike

-• for single character separator, can also use -0 command line option which accepts octal/hexadecimal value as argument
+command line option which accepts octal/hexadecimal value as argument - if

-• in addition, if argument is not passed to -l, output record separator will get whatever is current value of input record separator
+, output record separator will get whatever is current value of input record separator - so, order of

 $ s='this is a sample string'